 10.Dried mushrooms in a stew can add lots of depth of flavour.
 I soak them first and add the liquid too.

-11. You can add whole spices like cinnamon, star annise or cloves if you want your stew to have a warm, spicy flavour in a middle eastern style.
+11. Whole spices like cinnamon, star anise or cloves are great added to a stew if you want your dish to have a warm, spicy flavour in a middle eastern style.
 You need to remember to remove them before serving, though.
-Alternatively you could add chillies, cayenne pepper or smoked paprika for a more Mexican style, or Ginger for an Asian style, etc
+Alternatively you could add chillies, cayenne pepper or smoked paprika for a more Mexican style, or Ginger for an Asian style, etc. I sometimes add harissa or other pastes as well.

 12. You can add sauces eg. Worcester sauce, soy sauce, fish sauce or tomato sauce to add flavour.
 I haven’t tried this as they are not to my taste, but friends swear by it.

-15. Don’t boil a stew.
+15. It is best not to boil a stew.
 It wants to be cooked long and slow for best flavour.

 16. Fill your pot.
 If you have a big space between the liquid and the lid it will condense and you will get a watery sauce.